richard-voss/cor-jenkins/README.md

 into the remaining process.
 (Inspired by [Maven Release Plugin: Dead and Buried](https://axelfontaine.com/blog/dead-burried.html))

-See [cor-jenkins-lib](https://github.com/richard-voss/cor-jenkins-lib) for the easiest way to add this to Jenkins.
+See [cor-jenkins-lib](https://github.com/richard-voss/cor-jenkins-lib) for the easiest way to add this to Jenkins and a more convenient scripting interface

 ```groovy
 library 'cor-jenkins-lib'